zheniaDA/zheniaDA/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

-I have recently immersed myself in the world of data analysis and understood that this is the trip I'd definitely love to continue 😍

 ## 📖 About me

 * 💻 I've completed a profound course in Data Analysis